ray-project/ray/doc/source/train/user_guide.rst

     # [{'epoch': 2, '_timestamp': 1630471763, '_time_this_iter_s': 0.0014500617980957031, '_training_iteration': 3}, {'epoch': 2, '_timestamp': 1630471763, '_time_this_iter_s': 0.0015292167663574219, '_training_iteration': 3}]
     trainer.shutdown()

 ..
-Here is a list of callbacks that are supported by RaySGD:
+Here is a list of callbacks that are supported by Ray Train:

 .. * JsonLoggerCallback
 .. * TBXLoggerCallback